enkidevs/curriculum/web/styling/css-basics/applying-css.md

 ## Content

-We talked about CSS and what it can do, but we didn't mention how to actually make the browser use it alongside the HTML file.
+We talked about CSS and what it can do, but we didn't mention how to make the browser use it alongside the HTML file.

-There are 3 ways of doing so.
-In terms of specificity, the external CSS file is the weakest.
+There are three ways of doing so.
+In terms of specificity, the external CSS file is the "weakest".

+In terms of specificity, the rules browsers follow, an element can have only one styling applied.
+So if we have all three styles on the same element, the inline style would override the internal, and the internal would override the external.
+Out of the three, the external has the lowest precedence, so we refer to it as the "weakest".

+> 💡 Even though it is referred to as the weakest, external stylesheets are the recommended ones.

+> We will discuss more about internal and external stylings and specificity later in this workout.

 ### External CSS file